 - Have an interest in learning about law school and entering the legal profession (the student will provide details on this in their essay responses);

-- Be a U.S. citizen, legal permanent resident, or have other valid immigration authorization, and have government-issued identification
+- Be a U.S. citizen, legal permanent resident, or have other valid immigration authorization, and MUST have government-issued identification; and

 - Have a demonstrated interest in helping your community and building your leadership skills.

 Although there is no cost to participate, applicants must pay a non-refundable $50 application fee made payable to the HNBF, unless a waiver of this fee is requested and granted.
 Students are responsible for arranging transportation to and from Washington, D.C. unless a need-based transportation scholarship is granted.
 The HNBF covers all other costs associated with Law Camp.

 Thank you again for your interest in applying.
 Once we receive your completed application packet, we will notify you by email.
 Applications missing any of the above will be considered incomplete.
 We will contact accepted applicants at the end of May.
 If you have any questions about the Law Camp or the application process, please contact the Executive Director at firstname.lastname@example.org or 305-610-6257.